 The outer covering of the universe begins 260,000,000 yojanas above the sun, according to the scriptures of “Vishnu Purana”.
 Below the earth, lies the planetary systems of Atala, Vitala, Sutala, Talatala, Mahatala, Rasatala, and Patala, about 70,000 yojanas below.
 Even below these lies the Garbhodaka Ocean where Sesa Naga lives, about 30,000 yojanas below these planets.
 That ocean is 249,800,000 yojanas deep.
 Thus, the approximate diameter of the universe is 500 million yojanas, in miles, it is 4 billion.
 They are calculated by using the plane of existence; the actual distance may be even more.

 At the higher planetary systems, one can find the realms of devas, demigods, and angels.
 For ghostly spirits, there is the Bhuvarloka, and for the Nagas, there are the lower planets populated by those of the demonic consciousness.
-As we go up, we find the development of higher consciousness, that includes the advanced intellectuality, starting from the human beings and going beyond it.
+As we go up, we find the development of higher consciousness, which includes the advanced intellectuality, starting from human beings and going beyond it.

-Descriptions of Planetary Systems in Hindu Cosmology
+Planetary Systems in Hindu Cosmology

 Here, the Lord Brahma, the progenitor of the material universe, lies.
 In this planet, vimanas are controlled by the mantra, and not by any mechanical means.
 There are no gross bodies.
-Instead, the residents have mind and intelligence.
+Instead, the residents have minds and intelligence.
 They do not suffer from any fear or old age or death, and they have compassion for those in the lower planets.
 The residents have the capacity to transform their bodies into spiritual bodies and enter the eternal Vaikuntha planets.
 Only great yogis have found a way into the planet through the Milky Way, the highway to the planet.
 The life duration is expected to be 15,480,000,000,000 years.

 Sanat, Sanaka, Sanandana, and Sanatana lie on this planet.
 To add, other great sages also advance here with their spiritual austerity.
 For any human, the level of enjoyment is inconceivable.
-When there is the final dissolution of the material planet, the residents can transform the body into spiritual one and enter the spiritual sky.
+When there is the final dissolution of the material planet, the residents can transform the body into a spiritual one and enter the spiritual sky.

 It is above the heavenly realms, and many great saints and sages reside here.
 It is also populated by mystics who move to higher planets after transforming their subtle bodies to spiritual when the fire of devastation consumes the material planets.
 These residents can move between planets by using their mystic speed that is inconceivable to us humans.

 When one can sacrifice the material desire and the contamination of possession and penance, one can reach the heavenly planets.
 And if he can purify himself further, he can further reach the Maharloka.
-The greatest of sages, Bhrigu Muni for instance, live in this place.
+The greatest of sages, Bhrigu Muni, for instance, live in this place.
 When advanced yogis reach this planet, they can live here for 4,300,000,000 solar years.
 They can also transport to Satyaloka when the fire of devastation reaches here.
 They have the capacity to transform their bodies into spirts and enter the spiritual realms.

 This planet Dhruvaloka is where Lord Vishnu resides on an island known as Svetadvipa, and there is one Vaikuntha planet in every material universe.
 Only pure personalities can live here.
-In human universe, this planet is seen as the polestar and is above the planet of Seven Rishis.
+In the human universe, this planet is seen as the polestar and is above the planet of Seven Rishis.
 It is also a spiritual planet, thus is eternal and remains even when other material universes are destroyed.
 Other planets and material stars are said to have pivoted from this planet.
 The planets of seven sages are the stars that orbit the Dhruvaloka.

 While Saturn is the inauspicious planet, Jupiter is the auspicious heavenly planet.
 Astrologically, this is considered to be favorable as part of the time of our births here on earth.
 This is where devas reside and are situation 1.6 miles above Mars.

 Mercury is the son of the moon and lies 1.6 miles beyond planet Venus.
-It has the capacity to move behind the sun, in front of the sun of along with the sun.
-Astrologically, mercury is said to be auspicious, except when it is not moving along with the sun.
+It has the capacity to move behind the sun, in front of the sun along with the sun.
+Astrologically, Mercury is said to be auspicious, except when it is not moving along with the sun.
 When it is moving along with the sun, it can create great storms on earth.

 Among all, Venus is the most auspicious and favorable planet.
 It is also a heavenly planet.
 Venus can bring rainfall on earth.